 Chapter 22.
 Spring.NET Web Framework

-• Dependency Injection for all ASP.NET artifacts.
-This includes pages and user controls but also modules, providers and HTTP handlers.
-Your pages, controls, etc., do not have any Spring dependencies in order to be configured via dependency injection.
+• Dependency Injection.
+Provided for all ASP.NET artifacts, inlcuding pages and user controls, modules, providers, and HTTP handlers.
+Your pages, controls, and so on do not require any dependency on Spring in order to be configured via dependency injection.

-• Bi-directional data binding.
-This allows you to declaratively define the data that will be marshaled out of your html/user controls and into a data model that in turn is generally submitted to the application layer.
-After the data model is updated in the application layer, those changes are automatically reflected in the html/user controls on post back.
-This removes large amounts of tedious, error prone boilerplate code.
+• Bidirectional data binding.
+Allows you to declaratively define the data that will be marshaled out of your HTML and user controls and into a data model that in turn is generally submitted to the application layer.
+After the data model is updated in the application layer, those changes are automatically reflected in the HTML and user controls on post back.
+This process removes large amounts of tedious, error-prone boilerplate code.

 • Web object scopes.
-Object definitions can be defined at the application, session or request scope.
-This makes it easy to inject, say a session scoped shopping cart, into your page without having to do any lower level programming.
+Can be defined at the application, session, or request scope.
+This capability makes it easy to inject, for example, a session scoped shopping cart, into your page without any lower level programming.

-• Data Model Management.
-While ASP.NET managed the view state of your form, it does not offer facilities to manage the data model that you build up to submit to the application layer.
-Spring provides a mechanism similar to view state to help manage your data model.
+• Data model management.
+Provides a mechanism similar to view state to help manage your data model.
+(While ASP.NET manages the view state of your form, it does not offer facilities to manage the data model that you build up to submit to the application layer.)

-• UI agnostic validation framework.
-Declaratively define complex validation rules, for example that take into account complex relationships in your data model.
-Error controls are provided to easily render validation failure.
-This allows you to centralize your validation logic and also reuse it on the server side, for example using parameter validation advice described in the aspect library chapter
+• UI-agnostic validation framework.
+Enables you to declaratively define complex validation rules, for example, that take into account complex relationships in your data model.
+Spring's error controls easily render validation failure.
+Thus you can centralize your validation logic and also reuse it on the server side, for example, by using parameter validation advice described in the aspect library chapter.

-• Externalized page navigation through 'result mapping'.
-Instead of hard coding urls and data to direct where a page should go next, result mappings are externally defined and configured that associate logical names and a URL (+ data).
-This also allows for the encryption of values that are sent via Response.Redirect.
+• Externalized page navigation through result mapping.
+Instead of hard-coding URLs and data to direct where a page should go next and what data should be carried along, you can define and configure result mappings externally that associate logical names and a URL (+ data).
+This capability also allows you to encrypt the values that are sent through Response.Redirect.

-• Improved localization and master page support - Advanced localization features (including image localization) as well as declarative configuration of what mater page to apply to different parts of your web application are easy to perform.
+• Improved localization and master page support.
+Provides advanced localization features (including image localization) and make it easy to declaratively configure which master page to apply to different parts of your web application.

-All you know about ASP.NET development still applies, Spring's approach is to 'embrace and extend' the basic ASP.NET programming model so you can be as productive as possible.
+All you know about ASP.NET development still applies.
+Spring's approach is to 'embrace and extend' the basic ASP.NET programming model to make you as productive as possible.

 [Note]Note

-One of the objections many developers have to the ASP.NET programming model is that it is not a "true MVC" (Model-View-Controller) implementation, because controller-type logic within the page is too tightly coupled to the view.
-A good example of this are event handlers within the page class, which typically have references to view elements, such as input controls, all over the place.
-Without getting into academic discussion of what "true MVC" is, and whether it is even appropriate to try to fit form-based technology such as ASP.NET into traditionally request-based MVC pattern when MVP (Model-View-Presenter) or Presentation Model might be more appropriate, we'd like to agree with the critics on the most important point they are making: controller-type logic, such as the code within page event handlers in ASP.NET, should not depend on the view elements.
+Many developers dislike the ASP.NET programming model because currently it is not a "true MVC" (model-view-controller) implementation; controller-type logic within the page is too tightly coupled to the view.
+For example, event handlers within the page class typically have references to view elements, such as input controls, in many code behind locations, most typically the event handler.
+Controller-type logic, such as the code within page event handlers in ASP.NET, should not depend on the view elements.

-Having said that, there are good things about ASP.NET.
-Server-side forms and controls make developers significantly more productive and allow us to significantly simplify page markup.
+However, ASP.NET has its good points.
+Server-side forms and controls make developers significantly more productive and allow you to significantly simplify page markup.
 They also make cross-browser issues easier to deal with, as each control can make sure that it renders correct markup based on the user's browser.
-The ability to hook custom logic into the lifecycle of the page, as well as to customize HTTP processing pipeline are also very powerful features.
-Finally, being able to interact with the strongly typed server-side controls instead of manipulating string-based HTTP request collections, such as Form and QueryString, is a much needed layer of abstraction in web development.
+The ability to hook custom logic into the lifecycle of the page, as well as to customize the HTTP processing pipeline, are also very powerful features.
+The ability to interact with the strongly typed server-side controls instead of manipulating string-based HTTP request collections, such as Form and QueryString, is a much needed layer of abstraction in web development.

-For these reasons, we decided that instead of developing a new, "pure and true MVC" web framework as part of Spring.NET, we should take a more pragmatic approach and extend ASP.NET in such a way that most, if not all of its shortcomings are eliminated.
-It should be noted that with the introduction of a 'true MVC framework' being added to .NET, with extension points for IoC containers such as Spring, Spring will continue to play a role within a MVC based model once that functionality is available from Microsoft.
-It is worth noting that Spring Java has a very popular MVC framework and much of that experience and added value can be transliterated to help developers be more productive when using the upcoming ASP.NET MVC support.
+Thus, instead of developing a new, pure and true MVC web framework as part of Spring.NET, Spring decided to extend ASP.NET so that most of its shortcomings are eliminated.
+With the introduction of a 'true MVC framework' to .NET there are several opportunities for integration with IoC containers such as Spring.NET.
+Furthermore, as Spring for Java has a very popular MVC framework, much of that experience and added value can be transliterated to help developers be more productive when using Spring's future support for ASP.NET MVC.

-Spring.Web also adds support for applying the dependency injection principle to one's ASP.NET Pages and Controls as well as http modules and custom provider modules.
-This means that application developers can easily inject service dependencies into web controllers by leveraging the power of the Spring.NET IoC container.
-See Dependency Injection for ASP.NET Pages for more information.
+Spring.Web also supports the application of the dependency injection principle to one's ASP.NET Pages and Controls as well as to HTTP modules and custom provider modules.
+Thus application developers can easily inject service dependencies into web controllers by leveraging the power of the Spring.NET IoC container.
+See Dependency Injection for ASP.NET Pages.

-As we said earlier, event handlers in code-behind classes really should not have to deal with ASP.NET UI controls directly.
+Event handlers in code-behind classes should not have to deal with ASP.NET UI controls directly.
 Such event handlers should rather work with the presentation model of the page, represented either as a hierarchy of domain objects or an ADO.NET DataSet.
-It is for that reason that the Spring.NET team implemented bidirectional data binding framework to handle the mapping of values to and from the controls on a page to the underlying data model.
-The data binding framework also transparently takes care of data type conversion and formatting, enabling application developers to work with fully typed data (domain) objects in the event handlers of code-behind files.
-See Bidirectional Data Binding and Model Management for more information.
+Spring.NET implemented a bidirectional data binding framework to handle the mapping of values to and from the controls on a page to the underlying data model.
+The data binding framework also transparently implements data type conversion and formatting, enabling application developers to work with fully typed data (domain) objects in the event handlers of code-behind files.
+See Bidirectional Data Binding and Model Management.

-The flow of control through an application is another area of concern that is addressed by Spring.NET Web Framework.
-Typical ASP.NET applications will use Response.Redirect or Server.Transfer calls within Page logic to navigate to an appropriate page after an action is executed.
-This typically leads to hard-coded target URLs in the Page, which is never a good thing.
+The Spring.NET Web Framework also addresses concerns about the flow of control through an application.
+Typical ASP.NET applications use Response.Redirect or Server.Transfer calls within Page logic to navigate to an appropriate page after an action is executed.
+This usage often leads to hard-coded target URLs in the Page, which is never a good thing.
 Result mapping solves this problem by allowing application developers to specify aliases for action results that map to target URLs based on information in an external configuration file that can easily be edited.
-Under consideration for future releases of Spring.NET is a process management framework, which will take this approach to another level, allowing you to control complex page flows in a very simple way.
-See Result Mapping for more information.
+See Result Mapping.

-In addition to the aforementioned features that can be considered to be the 'core' features of the Spring.Web framework, Spring.Web also ships with a number of other lesser features that might be useful to a large number of application developers.
+In addition to the aforementioned core features, Spring.Web ships with lesser features that might be useful to many application developers.
 Some of these additional features include back-ports of ASP.NET 2.0 features that can be used with ASP.NET 1.1, such as Master Page support.
-See Master Pages in ASP.NET 1.1 for more information.
+See Master Pages in ASP.NET 1.1 .

 22.3.
 Automatic context loading and hierarchical contexts

-The instantiation and configuration of the Spring.NET IoC container by the Spring.Web infrastructure is wholly transparent to application developers, who will typically never have to explicitly instantiate and configure an IoC container manually (by for example using the new operator in C#).
-In order to effect the transparent bootstrapping of the IoC container, the Spring.Web infrastructure requires the insertion of the following configuration snippet into each and every Spring.Web-enabled web application's root Web.config file (the verb and path properties can of course be changed from the values that are shown below):
+The instantiation and configuration of the Spring.NET IoC container by the Spring.Web infrastructure is wholly transparent to application developers, who typically never have to explicitly instantiate and configure an IoC container manually (by, for example, using the new operator in C#).
+To effect the transparent bootstrapping of the IoC container, you need to insert the following configuration snippet into the root Web.config file of every Spring.Web-enabled web application.
+(You can of course change the verb and path properties from the values that are shown.)

 <system.web>